TalixAI/Elo/README.md

 ### **Implications Across Multiple Domains**

 The Elo system’s adaptable architecture allows it to autonomously perform tasks across a wide range of domains, from legal advice and healthcare to financial services and software development.
+To add a custom model simply train on the appropriate dataset and integrate into the system.

 Here's how the system would work in these vital industries.